aws/aws-sdk-go/README.md

     application making the request directly.

-  * ListObjectsPages - Same as the base API operation, but uses a callback to automatically handle pagination of the API's response.
+  * ListObjectsPages - Same as the base API operation, but uses a callback to automatically handle the pagination of the API's response.

   * ListObjectsWithContext - Same as base API operation, but adds support for the Context pattern.
-This is helpful for controlling the canceling of in flight requests.
+This helps control the canceling of in-flight requests.
 See the Go standard library context package for more information.
-This method also takes request package's Option functional options as the variadic argument for modifying how the request will be made, or extracting information from the raw HTTP response.
+This method also takes the request package's Option functional options as the variadic argument for modifying how the request will be made or extracting information from the raw HTTP response.

   * ListObjectsPagesWithContext - same as ListObjectsPages, but adds support for the Context pattern.
 Similar to ListObjectsWithContext this method also takes the request package's Option function option types as the variadic argument.

-In addition to the API operations the SDK also includes several higher level methods that abstract checking for and waiting for an AWS resource to be in a desired state.
-In this list we'll use WaitUntilBucketExists to demonstrate the different forms of waiters.
+In addition to the API operations, the SDK also includes several higher-level methods that abstract checking for and waiting for an AWS resource to be in the desired state.
+In this list, we'll use WaitUntilBucketExists to demonstrate the different forms of waiters.

   * WaitUntilBucketExists. - Method to make API request to query an AWS service for a resource's state.
 Will return successfully when that state is accomplished.

   * WaitUntilBucketExistsWithContext - Same as WaitUntilBucketExists, but adds support for the Context pattern.
-In addition these methods take request package's WaiterOptions to configure the waiter, and how underlying request will be made by the SDK.
+Besides these methods take request package's WaiterOptions to configure the waiter, and how underlying request will be made by the SDK.